Tilda Swinton: Activism

-Filmography and accolades
+Acting credits and accolades

-Swinton has amassed a prolific list of credits, including over sixty film roles and a dozen television appearances.

-Throughout her career, Swinton has also received several accolades, including the Academy Award for Best Supporting Actress, the British Academy Scotland Award for Best Actress, the British Academy Film Award for Best Actress in a Supporting Role, the European Film Award for Best Actress, the National Board of Review Award for Best Actress, two Saturn Awards for Best Supporting Actress, and the Volpi Cup for Best Actress, in addition to nominations for five Critics' Choice Awards, three Golden Globe Awards and five Screen Actors Guild Awards.
+Swinton has played over sixty film roles and made a dozen television appearances.
+Swinton has received the Academy Award for Best Supporting Actress, the British Academy Scotland Award for Best Actress, the British Academy Film Award for Best Actress in a Supporting Role, the Volpi Cup for Best Actress, in addition to nominations for five Critics' Choice Awards and three Golden Globe Awards.

+In 2006, Swinton was awarded an honorary degree by the Edinburgh Napier University for her services to performing arts.
 In 2020, Swinton was awarded the British Film Institute Fellowship for her "daringly eclectic and striking talents as a performer and filmmaker and recognises her great contribution to film culture, independent film exhibition and philanthropy."
 Also in 2020, The New York Times ranked her thirteenth on its list of "The Greatest Actors of the 21st Century".

 In November 2022, she was presented with the 2022 FIAF Award "for her work on the preservation and promotion of archive film, film history and women's role in it".
+She was also awarded the Richard Harris Award by the British Independent Film Awards in recognition of her contributions to the British film industry.